LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 records that match those queries will be omitted from the found set.
 The result of the following search terms will be to find every record where the field "first_name" begins with the letter "J" and the field "last_name" begins with the letter "D" except for the record for "John Doe".
-Each records in the result set will match the first query and will not match the second query. ::
+Each record in the result set will match the first query and will not match the second query. ::

    -bw, 'first_name'='J',